- Professor Roger Jeffery

 (In press) Roger Jeffery: ‘India and women’s medical education in Edinburgh’ in Roger Jeffery (ed.)
 India in Edinburgh: How the Empire affected Scotland’s Capital, (New Delhi, Social Science Press)

-(In press) Roger Jeffery & Duncan Money: ‘Edinburgh and India: Entangled Histories’ in Roger Jeffery (ed.)
-India in Edinburgh: How the Empire affected Scotland’s Capital, (New Delhi, Social Science Press)
+(In press) Roger Jeffery & Duncan Money: ‘Edinburgh and India: Entangled Histories’ in India in Edinburgh: How the Empire affected Scotland’s Capital, (ed.)
+Roger Jeffery (Social Science Press, New Delhi).

-(In press) Hauke Wiebe and Roger Jeffery: ‘Edinburgh schools as suppliers of men for India’ in Roger Jeffery (ed.)
-India in Edinburgh: How the Empire affected Scotland’s Capital, (New Delhi, Social Science Press)
+(In press) Hauke Wiebe and Roger Jeffery: ‘Edinburgh schools as suppliers of men for India’ in in India in Edinburgh: How the Empire affected Scotland’s Capital, (ed.)
+Roger Jeffery (Social Science Press, New Delhi).

 2018: Roger Jeffery: ‘Commercialization in health services in India since 1980: A biographical approach’, pp. 77-96 in Global Governance and Commercialisation of Public Health (eds) Rama Baru & Anuj Kapilashrami (Routledge, UK).